 Fortunately, a commitment to keeping North Lake Tahoe beautiful and environmentally-friendly is contagious among businesses in the region, making it easy to feel good about where you’re resting your head each night.

 In North Lake Tahoe, you’ll find that most vendors and lodging establishments are stewards of the environment, encouraging guests to skip water bottles in favor of Tahoe tap water, or offering free parking to carpooling resort visitors.
 Squaw Valley Alpine Meadows and Northstar build on their long-time dedication to sustainability by offering free electric vehicle charging stations, while Cedar Glen Lodge has been recognized with multiple awards for its eco-friendliness.
 In general, there are plenty of lodging options in Tahoe that will provide an eco-friendly experience for your next trip.

 Upcycled fashion is just one of many special features to be found at this year’s Earth Day celebration.

 This volunteer-run, non-profit event is free and open to the public—and is one of the largest environmental education events in the area.
-People of all ages can enjoy raffles, an upcycled fashion show, educational presentations and musical entertainment brought to you by Truth Cartel and The Sextones.
+People of all ages can enjoy raffles, an upcycled fashion shows, educational presentations and musical entertainment.

 Best of all, thanks to Incline Village’s “Waste Not” program, attendees can rest assured that the event will result in zero waste left behind.